sheybey/github-ssh-key/README.md

 The script is written in Python 3 and uses Requests, which is installed by default on most modern Linux distributions.
-Run the script and it will prompt you for your GitHub username and password and use the credentials provided to upload the default SSH key (`.ssh/id_rsa`,) generating it if necessary.
+Run the script and it will prompt you to authenticate with GitHub.
+Once you have done so, the script will add the default SSH key (`.ssh/id_rsa`) to your account, generating it first if necessary.